Yes, you read that correctly, waterfalls in Texas!

 One of the best Texas waterfalls (in our opinion) is the Gorman Falls waterfall.

-After arriving at Colorado Bend State Park, visitors will need to complete a 3-mile round trip hike to make it down to Gorman Falls.
+After arriving at Colorado Bend State Park, visitors must complete a 3-mile round-trip hike to Gorman Falls.

-The hiking trails to Gorman Falls are pure Texas with cacti and plenty of uneven rocky terrain which can get slippery when wet, so keep that in mind.
+The hiking trails to Gorman Falls are pure Texas, with cacti and plenty of uneven rocky terrain, which can get slippery when wet.

 Once you have ascended the rock facing down into the waterfall area, Gorman Falls won’t disappoint.

-This Texas waterfall is a wide waterfall that cascades down the side of the mossy rock facing creating one of the most beautiful waterfalls in Texas!
+This Texas waterfall is wide and cascades down the side of the mossy rock face, creating one of the most beautiful waterfalls in Texas!

-While visiting Gorman Falls and the state park, be sure to take advantage of the miles of trails and the camping sites offered.
+While visiting Gorman Falls and the state park, be sure to take advantage of the miles of trails and camping sites.

 This truly is one of the best waterfalls in Texas!